andreasranzmaier/TIS3-Fitzgerald/docu/Docu.md

 The selected variable was converted into a clean monthly time series by:

-* keeping only the date and value columns,
+* keeping only the date and value columns
-* removing missing values,
-* converting the date column into a proper datetime format,
+* converting the date column into a proper datetime format
-* sorting the data chronologically,
+* sorting the data chronologically
-* and setting the date as the time index.
+* and setting the date as the time index

 For the diagnostics, we used **import quantities in kilograms (`import_qty_kg`)** as the default series, since it represents real *physical* demand and is not directly affected by inflation.